WA6YDQ/led/README.md

 Commands are in the form of a period followed by a single letter. ie .l, .q and need to be the at the start of an empty line.

+**Please see the man page for more up-to-date and detailed information.**

 **Commands for LED are as follows:**